Kritu1418/Kritu1418/README.md

 Comfortable across the whole stack: frontend, backend, database and deployment.
 Strong foundation in **DSA, OOP, DBMS and System Design**.

-**Currently exploring** — TypeScript at depth, System Design, and LLM tooling.
+**Currently exploring** — TypeScript in depth, System Design, and LLM tooling.

 ---